rajveeerr/100xDevs-Journey/Assignments/Week4/Assignments/ToDo Server/readme.md

    ```
 4. The server will run on `http://localhost:4000`.

+### Troubleshooting

-If you encounter an error stating that port 3000 is in use, you can change the port in the `app.listen` method to another available port, like `4000`.
+- **Port Conflicts**: If you encounter an error stating that port 3000 is in use, change the port in the `app.listen` method to another available port, like `4000`.